-Here's a panning shot I got in Denver of a carriage horse.
+I panned my camera to get this photo.
+I was in Denver.
+This is one of several carriage horses.
 I focused on the harness on his shoulder, followed his motion with my camera, and pressed the shutter ... gently.
 (1/8th sec.)

 To get that ethereal "milky" water, use 1" or slower.